-Copyright 2016, 2017 KCI Licensing.
-All rights reserved.
+Copyright 2016,2018, KCI Licensing, Inc. All rights reserved.

-The information included in this web site has been prepared and intended for residents of the United States of America.
+The information included in this web site has been prepared for and is intended for viewing by residents of the United States of America.
 This web site contains information about products which may or may not be available in different countries and if applicable, may or may not have received approval or market clearance by a governmental regulatory body for different indications for use.
 Please consult individual country sites for approved uses and any applicable restrictions.

 The information in the “Products” and “Healthcare Professionals” sections of this website is intended for healthcare professionals.
 Patients should consult with their healthcare professional providers regarding their specific medical conditions and treatments as well as the information provided on this site, including the risks and benefits of certain products and services that may be discussed on this site.